-At Maxim Ventures, we're using our technology, relationships, and capital to build businesses that measure, collect, and transport data from point of measurement to data analysts.
+At Maxim Ventures, we're using our technology, relationships, and capital to build healthcare businesses that are creating products that deliver insights to enable a healthier world.

 About Maxim Ventures (PDF)

-This is what we're working on at Maxim Ventures.
-We're helping innovative startups bridge the gap between the analog measured world and the digital computational world, and creating thriving businesses along the way.
+Maxim Ventures is dedicated to helping innovative healthcare and life science startups bridge the gap between the analog measured world and the digital computational world, and creating thriving businesses along the way.

 |Tap into our global customer and partner networks and get direct access to key decision makers|

 |Get access to our best technologists, business leaders, and support teams|

 With the combination of Maxim's IC know-how, relationships, and capital and your new use cases and business models, we can capture more value from measured data, create new revenue streams, and develop winning businesses.
 Together, we can create solutions that tackle rising healthcare costs and promote a healthier world.

 Chris Neil is co-founder and Head of Maxim Ventures.
 He is also a Senior Vice President of Maxim Integrated, reporting to the CEO.
 Prior to this position, Chris created and headed Maxim's $1B Industrial and Medical Solutions Group (IMSG), focused on semiconductor-based solutions for the energy, healthcare, factory automation, financial terminal, and security markets.
 Chris joined Maxim in 1990 and was appointed Vice President in 2006.
 Chris is a board of director for Spire Health and a board observer for Unaliwear.
 He holds BSEE and MSEE degrees from the Massachusetts Institute of Technology.